 STEVEN E. BOCHNER

 In his more than 38 years of experience practicing corporate and securities law, Steve Bochner has served as lead counsel for many of Silicon Valley's most prominent companies, assisting them in venture capital, public offering, and merger transactions valued in the billions of dollars.
-He also has represented numerous start-up companies, as well as major venture capital and investment banking firms.
-Steve's corporate clients include leading companies such as Adobe, Aruba Networks, Autodesk, Box, Good Technology, NetApp, Quantum, Rackspace, Rocket Fuel, and Twitter.
+He has represented numerous start-up companies, as well as major venture capital and investment banking firms.
+Steve has worked on many of the most successful IPOs in Silicon Valley, including for companies such as Dropbox, Elastic, Forescout, Medallia, Square, and Twitter, and has worked with other industry leading companies, including Autodesk, FireEye, NetApp, and Tri Alpha Energy.

-Steve recently served as one of two attorneys on the IPO Task Force, which presented a report to the U.S. Department of the Treasury on improving access to the capital markets for emerging growth companies.
+Steve served as one of two attorneys on the IPO Task Force, which presented a report to the U.S. Department of the Treasury on improving access to the capital markets for emerging growth companies.
 He was extensively involved in designing the IPO-related provisions of the JOBS Act of 2012, which drew upon the IPO Task Force's recommendations and was adopted by Congress with broad bipartisan support.

 From 1996 to 2011, Steve served on the Nasdaq Listing and Hearing Review Council, including as chair and co-chair.
 The council is responsible for making recommendations to the Nasdaq board on policy and rule changes related to issuer listing standards.
 In particular, Steve was extensively engaged in the development of Nasdaq's rules with respect to corporate governance reform and other listing standards.
 Steve is a member of the board of directors of the Nasdaq Entrepreneurial Center in San Francisco.